Frequently Asked QuestionsFunding, Family Selection, Donations and More

 How is Central Valley Habitat funded?

 Funding comes from individuals, churches, corporations, foundations, and other organizations which are moved by concern and compassion to help those in need.
 No-interest, no-profit mortgage payments are put into a local fund ‘Fund for Humanity’ and recycled to build new houses.
 New homeowners are also encouraged to contribute what they can in addition to their monthly house payments so they, too, can help others have decent housing.

 Who controls and manages Central Valley Habitat for Humanity?

 Each affiliate is run by a local board which meets monthly to determine policy and oversee operations.
 Central Valley’s Board of Directors consists of ten members.
 Community leaders with expertise in many areas make up our Board.
-We also have a full-time Executive Director, a part-time Office Manager and a part-time Construction Supervisor, who handle day to day operations and report to the Board of Directors.
+We also have a full-time Executive Director, a part-time Office and Finance Coordinator, a full-time Community Outreach Coordinator, and a full-time Construction Manager who handle day to day operations and report to the Board of Directors.